Injecting Hierarchy with U-Net Transformers: Recent Work

-The previous variants of the Transformer aim to reduce the computational complexity of the self-attention (and cross-attention) mechanisms.
-However, they do not attempt to incorporate any hierarchical structure to the computation. \newcite{liu2019hierarchical} attempt to instill a hierarchical representation by processing multiple documents and attending over them using a global attention mechanism.
+\newcite{liu2019hierarchical} attempt to instill a hierarchical representation by processing multiple documents and attending over them using a global attention mechanism.
 Similarly, \newcite{chiang2019learning} enable ranking of possible responses using a hierarchical representation of the input.
-It should be noted that these models do not apply for the task of single-document response generation (the non-ranking approach used in this paper) or other single-context generative tasks.
+However, these models do not apply to the task of single-document response generation (the non-ranking approach used in the present paper) or other single-context generative tasks.
 This leaves an opportunity to provide hierarchy to these use cases.